Skip to content

 DELETE FROM user WHERE age = 30

-Through these examples, we can observe how the delete series methods perform deletion operations at the Mapper layer and their corresponding SQL statements.
-These methods provide flexible data deletion approaches based on different conditions.
+Through the examples above, you can see how the delete series methods perform delete operations at the Mapper layer and their corresponding SQL statements.
+These methods provide flexible ways to delete data based on different conditions.

 update